Anttien/DesignPatterns/tehtavat/DP01_factorymethod/README.md

-A simple implementation of the factory method.
+A simple implementation of the factory method design pattern.

 ![alt text](UML%2001%20Factory%20Method.png)